Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Coordinated regenerating codes

 \subsection{Information flow graphs}

-Our study is based on information flow graphs similar to the ones defined in~\cite{Dimakis2010}.
-An information flow graph is a representation of a distributed storage system that describes how the information about the file stored is communicated through the network.
-The information flow graph $\MG$ is a directed acyclic graph composed of a source $\mathrm{S}$, intermediary nodes $x_\zin^{i,j}$, $x_\zcoor^{i,j}$ and $x_\zout^{i,j}$ ($i$ corresponds to a time step while $j$ corresponds to the index of a device introduced at time step $i$), and data collectors $\mathrm{DC}_i$ (data collectors try to contact $k$ devices to decode and recover the file).
-The capacities of the edges ($\alpha$, $\beta$, $\beta'$) correspond to the amounts of information that can be stored or transferred.
+Information flow graphs describe the amounts of information transferred, processed and stored.
+Contrary to the graph defined in~\cite{Dimakis2010}, ours captures the coordination by adding edges between nodes being repaired.
+The information flow graph $\MG$ is a directed acyclic graph consisting of a source $\mathit{S}$, intermediary nodes, and data collectors $\mathit{DC}_j$ which contact $k$ devices to recover the file.
+A device $x^{i,j}$ is represented by $3$ nodes of the graph ($x_{\zin^{i,j}}$, $x_{\zcoor^{i,j}}$ and $x_{\zout^{i,j}}$) corresponding to its repair states ($i$ corresponds to a time step while $j$ corresponds to a device introduced at time step $i$).
+The capacities of the edges $(\alpha,\beta,\beta')$ correspond to the amounts of information that can be stored or transferred.